Comet Tempel 2: Visibility and Brightness in August 2026

 Comet 10P/Tempel 2 is a challenging object for casual observers — faint, diffuse, and low above the horizon for many locations.
 A smart telescope can make the experience much easier: it automatically finds the target, tracks the sky, and stacks short exposures to show the comet on your phone or tablet.
 Instead of searching for a barely visible fuzzy patch by eye, you can watch the comet gradually appear in the image.

 For the best result, choose a dark site with an open southern horizon, check the comet’s position in Star Walk 2, and give the telescope enough time to collect light.
-Around July 29, try framing Tempel 2 together with M30 for one of the most attractive imaging opportunities of the apparition.

-Comet 10P/Tempel 2: Frequently Asked Questions
+Comet 10P/Tempel 2: frequently asked questions

 When to see Comet 10P/Tempel 2?